Livefull/SphereDiar/README.md

 ```

-The system is designed to be run with GPU, atleast following CUDA configuration should work (with Ubuntu 16.04):
+The system is designed to be run with GPU, following CUDA configuration should work (with Ubuntu 16.04):

 ```
 CUDA version: 9.0